Annex II: The Normative Dimension

 As a Global Standard:

-As a Guarantee of Justice and Sustainability:
+As a Guarantee for Justice and Sustainability:

-- Strengthen social justice and economic and environmental sustainability.
+• Promote social justice and economic and environmental sustainability.

-As a Tool for Rebuilding Civilization:
+As a Tool for Civilizational Reconstruction:

 Conclusion